gonner22/app-telestai/README.md

 7. The user should review their device screen and confirm when prompted.

-   **A new app called "AI Power Grid" will appear in the main menu of your device.**
+   **A new app called "Telestai" will appear in the main menu of your device.**

 ## macOS Installation Instructions